couchbase-partners/azure-resource-manager-couchbase/generator/README.md

 # Generator

-## Extremely Important Note!

 This is an ARM template generator for Couchbase.
 It creates templates that leverage XDCR and MDS.

+## Extremely Important Note!

-It doesn't work yet.
+This doesn't work yet.

 ## Deployment